Overnight Stays Away from the Placement or Other Care Arrangements

 Interviews with Proposed Carers

-The proposed temporary carers must be interviewed by the child's Social Worker and or the Supervising Social Worker to ensure their suitability, and that they have some general understanding of the needs of the child, some understanding of the responsibilities of caring for a child looked after and an understanding of the need for confidentiality in relation to information given concerning the child looked after.
+The proposed temporary carers must be interviewed by the child's Social Worker and or the Supervising Social Worker to ensure their suitability, and that they have some general understanding of the needs of the child, some understanding of the responsibilities of caring for a child looked after and an understanding of the need for confidentiality in relation to information given concerning the cared for child.

 The age, gender, health and circumstances of the proposed temporary carer must be taken into account in assessing the suitability of the arrangements.